mesosphere/dcos-docs-site/pages/docs/1.10/tutorials/deploy-on-marathon/index.md

 Jenkins for DC/OS can be accessed through the Dashboard or Services navigation menu’s within the [DC/OS web interface](/docs/1.10/gui/).

-Click the “Jenkins” service and then "Open Service" to access the Jenkins web interface.
+Click the "Jenkins" service and then "Open Service" to access the Jenkins web interface.

 ![dcos-velocity-jenkins-ui.png](/docs/1.10/img/dcos-velocity-jenkins-ui.png)